Ease of Use

 CoinBurp is a cryptocurrency broker, which means you’ll be buying or selling directly with them.

 You can access CoinBurp via a browser or by using their mobile app (iOS and Android).
-The mobile app is in beta, but I had no problems with an iPhone.
+The mobile app is in beta, but I had no problems with it on an iPhone.

 Like alternatives, you’ll need to complete verification before you can start using CoinBurp.
 From start to finish, this only took 15 minutes – so you won’t be left waiting around for days (or weeks).